rdeveen/architecture-center/docs/patterns/bulkhead.md

 A consumer calling multiple services can also partition resources in order to ensure the resources used to call one service are not affecting the resources used to call another service.
 For example, a consumer that calls multiple services may be assigned a connection pool for each service being contacted.
 A service that begins to fault only affects the connection pool assigned to the consumer for that service, allowing the consumer to continue using the other services without issue.

-The benefits of implementing this pattern are:
+The benefits of this pattern include:

 - Isolates consumers and services from cascading failures.
 An issue affecting a consumer or service can be isolated within its own bulkhead, preventing the entire solution from failing if a single consumer or service goes rogue.
 - Allows you to preserve some functionality in the event of a service failure.
 Other services and features of the application will continue to work, even in the event of a service failure or a consumer exhausting its resources.